 Logo preload

-Team Rubicon Leverages Fulcrum in Cyclone Idai Response
+Team Rubicon leverages Fulcrum in Cyclone Idai response

 August 5, 2019

 It was extremely hot and dusty as the caravan of humanitarian aid workers from Team Rubicon pulled up to a farmhouse in Matarara, Mozambique – 40 miles west as the crow flies from Beira, but a nearly 8-hour journey overland due to road washouts and poor conditions.
-Team Rubicon had arrived to help those affected after Cyclone Idai ripped through Mozambique and caused monumental flooding throughout the country.
+Team Rubicon had arrived to as part of the Cyclone Idai response after the storm ripped through Mozambique and caused monumental flooding throughout the country.

 Using Fulcrum in Mozambique